alephium/www/src/content/news/builders-uncut-alphbanx-c1c4dc9acc04/index.md

 #### How do you plan to integrate with the Alephium ecosystem?

-We’ve been building relationships with other projects in the Alephium ecosystem, like <a href="http://ayin.app" data-href="http://ayin.app">Ayin</a> and <a href="http://sezame.app" data-href="http://sezame.app">Sezame Wallet</a>.
+We’ve been building relationships with other projects in the Alephium ecosystem, like <a href="http://ayin.app" >Ayin</a> and <a href="http://sezame.app" >Sezame Wallet</a>.
 The goal is to create seamless integrations that allow users to manage their loans and interact with other DeFi services directly from their wallets.
 This will increase the utility of both AlphBanx and the overall ecosystem.

 #### How important is community to AlphBanx?